African Peanut Stew (Domoda)

 What is Domoda?

-Domoda is the national dish of Gambia.
+Domoda, a West African peanut stew, is the national dish of Gambia.
 It is a delicious “groundnut stew” (peanuts) consisting of whatever vegetable happens to be available, typically pumpkin or sweet potatoes, and a saucy base.
-Whether vegetarian or including meat, the base is pretty consistent: A rich and flavorful sauce featuring ground peanut paste (or natural, unsweetened peanut butter), fresh tomatoes, and tomato paste.
-Caramelized onions, chicken and tomato stock, and hot chili peppers are also added.
-Maggi bouillon cubes are readily available in many parts of Africa and are commonly used in African cooking, including this dish.
+Whether vegetarian or including meat, the base is pretty consistent: A rich and flavorful sauce featuring ground peanut paste (or unsweetened peanut butter), fresh tomatoes, and tomato paste.
+Caramelized onions, beef (or chicken), tomato broth and hot chili peppers are also added.

+Though Gambia is the smallest country on mainland Africa, it’s culture and history are diverse.
 Situated in West Africa, Gambia was a British commonwealth until 1965 when it gained independence.
 The land is relatively more fertile than other parts of Africa and Gambia’s economy is dominated by farming, fishing and tourism.
-Thus, they’re able to grow things like the pumpkins and sweet potatoes that are common to Gambian cuisine.
+Thus, they’re able to grow things like the pumpkins and sweet potatoes that are common to Gambian cuisine and featured in this domoda stew.

 African Peanut Stew Recipe